The Michigan DUI Defense Law Firm

 9. Q: What are the penalties for driving while under the influence?

 A: Drunken driving penalties have become very severe in the past few years in Michigan.
 For a first offense, the maximum jail sentence is 93 days.
 For a second offense within 7 years, the maximum possible sentence is 1 year.
 For a third or subsequent offense in a lifetime, the maximum possible sentence is 5 years in prison (Heidi’s Law).

 In addition to all of the above penalties, the price of auto insurance increases drastically after any conviction for driving under the influence offense, MI drivers are required to pay huge drivers responsibility fees, the court impose onerous probation conditions and there are exorbitant fines and costs.

 10. Q: What should I know in order to make an intelligent choice about which blood alcohol test I should take?

-A: As mentioned above, from the standpoint of the police and prosecution they will always prefer to have the more accurate sample of your actual blood to use against you as evidence in court.
+A: As mentioned above, from the standpoint of the police and prosecution they will always prefer to have a more accurate sample of your actual blood to use against you as evidence in court.
 On the other hand, a breath test may show an inaccurately high reading against you if you take the breath test shortly after your last drink.
 This is because of the high alcohol content lingering in the mouth, esophagus, and the upper digestive system.
-If you have used any kind of breath spray, mouthwash or even should you burp shortly before the breath test, then the reading could be inaccurately high against you.
+If you have used any kind of breath spray, mouthwash, or even should you burp shortly before the breath test, then the reading could be inaccurately high.
 The blood test will also show the presence of drugs as well as alcohol.
-However a breath test can only determine alcohol content and nothing about drugs.
+However, a breath test can only determine alcohol content and nothing about drugs.